 These parties are usually celebrated separately and hosted by the groomsmen and bridesmaids respectively.
 The male wedding guests will attend the Bachelor party while the women attend yours.
-These parties can be as informal, naughty and fun as you want them to be, with crazy themes, games, cocktails and finger food.
+These parties can be as informal, naughty, and fun as you want them to be, with crazy themes, games, cocktails, and finger food.
 All bets are off!
 If the idea of going your separate ways to celebrate doesn’t sound too appealing to you lovebirds, you can always do a joint Bachelor/Bachelorette party.

 The rehearsal dinner usually occurs the day before your wedding, once your closest friends and family who will play an important role in your nuptials have finished rehearsing their contributions to the ceremony.
-It’s a fun and relaxed great way to give them a taste of what’s coming the following day and give them a warm welcome to the official kickstart of your wedding weekend!
+It’s a fun and a relaxed great way to give them a taste of what’s coming the following day and give them a warm welcome to the official kickstart of your wedding weekend!

 When it comes to bridal makeup, nothing is set in stone.
 You can let the seasonal trends inspire your look with burgundy lips for a fall wedding or natural makeup if you’re getting ready at the beach.
 You can let your makeup artist have full creative control and turn you into a supermodel.
 You might even consider forgoing the professionals and doing your own makeup yourself, just like the Duchess of Cambridge did when she wed Prince William years ago, and we all know she looked amazing.
-Just remember the end goal of all the magazines, Instagram inspiration, Pinterest tips and trends, is to make you feel confident and look absolutely stunning when you’re walking down the aisle.
+Just remember the end goal of all the magazines, Instagram inspiration, Pinterest tips, and trends, is to make you feel confident and look absolutely stunning when you’re walking down the aisle.

 As a bride, wearing your hair up in an elegant chignon is a matter of personal style and wedding theme.
-Perhaps you want to wear your hair up for practical reasons, i.e. dancing the night away with your soon to be husband, but if your wedding is taking place in the summer in a beautiful garden, you might want a messy updo with lots of texture, or let your hair blow with the wind in flowy waves.
+Perhaps you want to wear your hair up for practical reasons, i.e. dancing the night away with your soon to be husband, but if your wedding is taking place in the summer in a beautiful garden, you might want a messy updo with lots of texture or let your hair blow with the wind in flowy waves.
 The perfect bridal hair for you is a combination of your fabulous personal style, your wedding dress, your theme, and a dash of trends.

 GROOM’S WEDDING ATTIRE

-As previously mentioned at the beginning of this guide, the theme, time and place of your wedding set the tone for pretty much everything including what the groom, groomsmen, and male attendees will be wearing.
+As previously mentioned at the beginning of this guide, the theme, time, and place of your wedding set the tone for pretty much everything including what the groom, groomsmen, and male attendees will be wearing.
 The groom can usually start planning his outfit 2-3 months prior to the wedding.
-He’ll have four traditional options to select from, although if neither of this represent his style, he can always mix it up.
+He’ll have four traditional options to select from, although if neither of this represents his style, he can always mix it up.

 - Morning dress

-– three-piece suit
+- Three-piece suit